FarronF/limerick-council-meetings/meetings/2018/07/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council 28th May 2018.md

 Conservation and an Appropriate Assessment was required and has just been

 completed.
-Limerick City and County Council is inviting tenders for this work--- 17
+Limerick City and County Council is inviting tenders for this work
+---
+17

 on Monday, 28th May, 2018.
 The tender period will be 2 weeks approx. The